omniomni0/Python-input-in-Rust/README.md

 # Python-input-in-Rust
-The "input()" function from Python, rewritten in Rust
+The "input()" function from Python, rewritten in Rust, because why not?